There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Planning a trip to Yellowstone can be a daunting task with how much the park has to offer, but this guide can help get you started.
 From Old Faithful to spotting wildlife and chasing waterfalls, Yellowstone has it all.

-Ahh, the end of the Yellowstone adventure has come.
-Here is a little collection of some of my favorite pictures from my time around Yellowstone from the bison to the falls and the hot springs to the geysers.
+The end of the Yellowstone adventure has come and I wanted to share a little collection of some of my favorite pictures from my time around Yellowstone from the bison to the falls and the hot springs to the geysers.

 Tips for visiting:

 - Grab a guidebook for a better idea of what the park has to offer.

 - Tennis shoes aren’t totally necessary for most basic hikes since they are usually on boardwalks.
 The Hike to the Grand Canyon of Yellowstone would be the only thing where they might be necessary.
 Chacos or Tevas would be perfect for most things.

 - Stay hydrated.
 It can get pretty hot in the summer.
 This is the perfect time for an insulated water bottle.
 It’s totally worth the money and keeps your water ice cold all day.

 - Don’t touch the wildlife.
 The animals are, well, wild.
 Don’t touch them!